wso2/docs-security/en/docs/security-announcements/cloud-security-bulletins/asgardeo/2025/Asgardeo-2025-H1.md

 ASG-SB-2025-H1

 ### SCOPE
-This bulletin summarizes security vulnerabilities addressed during the month of January 2025 for Asgardeo.
+This bulletin summarizes security vulnerabilities addressed during the H1 of 2025 for Asgardeo.

 ### VULNERABILITIES ADDRESSED